Spelt/ZXing.Delphi/README.md

 With this library you can scan with native speed without the use of linking in external libraries and avoid compability issues and dependencies.
 It is fast.

-Its compatible with in Delphi XE7, XE8, 10 Seattle and AppMethod and tested with IOS 8.x, 9.x 32/64bit, Windows 32/64 and OSX.
-Not yet tested it with Android but that should work too.
+Its compatible with in Delphi XE7, XE8, 10 Seattle and AppMethod and tested with IOS 8.x, 9.x, Android, Windows 32/64 and OSX.
 The goal of ZXing.Delphi is to make scanning barcodes as effortless, painless, fast and build within your FireMonkey or native Windows applications.
-Just include the source files or create a .bpl and add it in your existings projects and build the ZXing.Delphi source within your projects.
+Just include the source files and add it in your existings projects and build the ZXing.Delphi source within your projects.

 ##Important note:
-There is a bug in the TCameraComponent (XE7/XE8/10) which causes the Android camera not to autofocus at all and therefore crippels the barcode scanning.
-There is a work around which can be found here: https://translate.google.nl/translate?sl=auto&tl=en&js=y&prev=_t&hl=nl&ie=UTF-8&u=http://tacotony.pixnet.net/blog/post/105520991-xe6%E7%82%BAtcameracomponent%E5%85%83%E4%BB%B6%E5%8A%A0%E4%B8%8A%E5%B0%8D%E7%84%A6%E5%8A%9F%E8%83%BD&edit-text=

-Reported is: Setting Focusmode to TFocusMode.ContinuousAutoFocus did help.
-It did not help for me though.
+In Delphi 10 Seattle it is necessary to setting the Focusmode to TFocusMode.ContinuousAutoFocus.
+Perhaps its necessary in earlier versions too.

 ###Changes
 - v2.3 Date: 2016/02/27
 	- Fixed leaks.
+    - Android added to compatability list.

 - v2.2 Date: 2016/02/21
 	- Fixed IOS crash bug on 32bit only (ITF related).